auroramod/docs/docs/functions.md

 Play around with these options, as they are meant to be mixed and matched together.

-For starters, please find a comfortable preset below, which roughly equates to a 100 FOV:
+For starters, you can use this comfortable preset below, which roughly equates to a 100 FOV:

 ```
 cg_fov 75